thecomicbookclub/thecomicbookclub.github.io/_posts/2016-03-24-the-metabarons.md

   creditlink: http://www.humanoids.com/book/256#.VvkS4BgkC1w
 ---

 The Metabarons is something of an enigma.
-Spinning out a single character from one of the greatest works of comic fiction, The Incal, and creating and epic story spanning 100s of years seems like a risky thing to do.
+Spinning out a single character from one of the greatest works of comic fiction, The Incal, and creating an epic story spanning 100s of years seems like a risky thing to do.

 Luckily the author of The Metabarons (and of The Incal), Alexander Jodorowsky, is nuts enough to give it all a real bash.
 With able assistance on art duties from Argentinian artist Juan Giménez, the duo have crafted a bizarre, sprawling epic that's part Greek tragedy, part Dune, part Heavy Metal magazine and 100% operatic space weirdness.